rmnaderdev/Whitelist-Sync-2/README.md

 #### For MySQL server database setup:
 - Download this mod and add it to your mods folder.
 - Run your server and setup the config (whitelistsync.cfg/whitelistsync.toml).
-- Setup your mySQL database IP, port, and authentication as well as mySQL Sync Timer.
+- Setup your mySQL database IP, port, and authentication as well as the Sync Timer.
+- Run server and make sure the database connects. **Note:** Mod will make it's own database and table for you or connect to an existing one.
+- Push your existing whitelist to the server (/wl copyServerToDatabase) or pull changes from your database (/wl sync).
+- Enjoy!

+#### For postgreSQL server database setup:
+- Download this mod and add it to your mods folder.
+- Run your server and setup the config (whitelistsync.cfg/whitelistsync.toml).
+- Setup your PostgreSQL url and authentication as well as the Sync Timer.
 - Run server and make sure the database connects. **Note:** Mod will make it's own database and table for you or connect to an existing one.
 - Push your existing whitelist to the server (/wl copyServerToDatabase) or pull changes from your database (/wl sync).
 - Enjoy!